nathanaelseen/nathanaelseen.github.io/index.md

 ---
 layout: page
 title: Home
-description: Your one-stop Wiki for all the Math stuffs
+description: Your Math Wiki
 ---

 Dear Reader,

 Welcome to this site.
-I write writeup on Mathematics in my free time.
-You can find my mathematical writeups under the `Publications' section!
+I write Mathematics in my free time, you can find my mathematical writeups under the `Publications' section!

 ~ Nathanael Seen